barrales-d/CalStateFullertonProjects/OperatingSystems/README.md

+## Projects will be split into different concepts
-# Operating Systems -> projects from my CPSC 351 class!
+* _Operating Systems_ -> projects from my CPSC 351 class!